UAE: Egyptian billionaire launches digital business news platform for Gen Z

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-He praised the vision of Dubai’s ruler, Sheikh Mohammed bin Rashid Al Maktoum. “[He] built the Dubai Media City twenty to thirty years ago and at the time it was unique,” he said.
+He praised the vision of Dubai Ruler Sheikh Mohammed bin Rashid Al Maktoum. “[He] built the Dubai Media City twenty to thirty years ago and at the time it was unique,” he said.

 Sawiris further explained why he began Moniify.
 “Young people today need more than traditional business and finance news,” he said. “[They] always ask me ‘what is the secret to success?’ - that is my motivation for MONIIFY, to be the formula for them to achieve their dreams.”